 Great wines have a basis of fruit concentration, length and sense of place – characters which can be formed only in the vineyard.

-To a certain extent the winery crew see they work as guardians of fruit, leaving the tool box to one side and simply letting the wine “be.”
+To a certain extent the winery crew see their work as guardians of fruit, leaving the tool box to one side and simply letting the wine “be.”
+In other words, don't bugger it up, trust the fruit.

 Winemaker Todd Stevens explains….